dsadhanala/camera-gallery-app/README.md

 # camera-gallery-app
-Mobile app that opens camera and gallery to select image and shows a preview
+Cross platform mobile app that opens camera and gallery to select image and shows a preview